 - Often difficult to housebreak

-- Unable to handle excessively cold or hot temperatures
+- Unable to handle excessively cold or hot temperatures so a dog jacket and air conditioning is recommended

 - Loud breathing, snoring, and snorting